 Alphabet and Lettering Sewing Practice Sheets PDF

 Practice sewing on paper instead of ruining your fabric!
-These alpha and lettering sheets provide ample practice to improve your skills.
+These alpha, lettering, and handwriting practice sheets provide ample practice to improve your skills.

 We are adding the pattern to your Sewing Patterns.